Wealth Screening Tools for Financial Advisors to Improve Prospecting

 What to look for in wealth data providers for advisors

-Before evaluating any specific tool, advisors need a framework for what actually matters in their prospecting workflow.
 The four criteria below are specific to advisor use, not donor research.

 Depth of consumer and household data

 The most useful prospect profiles for advisors include household-level data: spouse employment, family composition, property ownership, and equity holdings.
-A net worth estimate without household context leaves out the people and relationships that often shape financial decisions.
+A net worth estimate without household context leaves out the relationships that often shape financial decisions.
+A contact who looks average on their own may be the entry point to a household with significantly more complexity.

-Continuously updated wealth event monitoring vs. static snapshots
+Continuously updated wealth event monitoring

 UHNW prospect research depth